-- 6. Which of the following is the best definition of physiology? - A. The microscopic study of tissues and cells - B. The study of how the body works - C. All the chemical processes that take place in the organelles of the body's cells - D. The body's automatic tendency to maintain a relatively constant internal environment
+- 2. Which of the following is the best definition of physiology? - A. The microscopic study of tissues and cells - B. The study of how the body works - C. All the chemical processes that take place in the organelles of the body cells - The body's automatic tendency to maintain a relatively constant internal environment